NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 echo "Base recaliration completed. $(($duration / 60)) minutes and $(($duration % 60)) seconds elapsed."
 ```

-We first load several modules using <code>module load</code>.
+We first load several modules using <span style="color:crimson">module load</span>.
 Then we specify the reference/source files to be used.
 Most of the reference files corresponding to a pre-installed application in Biowulf can be found in the folder /fdb/.
 Note the way we pass the arguments to the bash file.
 Arguments passed to a script are processed in the same order in which they’re sent (in this case, the order in the swarm file).
 The indexing of the arguments starts at one, and the first argument can be accessed inside the script using $1.
 Similarly, the second argument can be accessed using $2, and so on.
 Here we assign the first argument to variable $SAMPLE, and so on.

 <!--{% include image-modal.html link="practical_assets/Step1_1.PNG" %}-->